Skip to content

 86. Social and environmental impact assessments (SEIAs) available, and associated management and monitoring plans?

-The company's social and environmental impact assessments and associated management and monitoring plans are available in the FMP.
-However, the information is self-reported.
+The company's latest forest management plan report includes its social and environmental impact assessments and the associated management and monitoring plans.
+However, this information is not externally verified.

 • Soils, fire and GHG emissions Soils, fire and GHG emissions